Stuart Town

 Stuart Town carries a remarkable gold mining heritage — the area is celebrated as the setting that inspired Banjo Paterson's famous poem 'The Man from Ironbark', and fossickers can still try their luck panning for gold along creeks on the Stuart Town Common.
 The Macquarie River and nearby Burrendong Dam offer recreational fishing and water activities, while Wellington and Orange provide full shopping, health, and education services within an hour's drive.
 The locality appeals to those drawn to living history, open Central Western landscapes, and a quiet community lifestyle far from metropolitan bustle.

-Stuart Town falls under postcode 2820 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Dubbo electorate.
+Stuart Town falls under postcode 2820 and is governed by the Dubbo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Calare, while state elections fall under the Dubbo electorate.

 📍 Location